dbca-wa/wastd/wamtram2/wamtram2_schema_summary.md

 - ✅ Denormalized views for reporting (e.g., `TrtSighting`)
 - ✅ Audit trails and change tracking

-**Critical Design Note:** This is a **read-only bridge** to a legacy system.
-All new data collection uses WAStD's modern `observations` app models.
-WAMTRAM2 serves as a historical reference and data source for migration workflows only.
+**Critical design note:** This is a **bridge application** to a legacy system.
+The WAMTRAM2 database is a physically separate one from the rest of the WAStD applications, and its models are not managed by Django.